mrkkrp/markkarpov.com/megaparsec/switch-from-parsec-to-megaparsec.md

 ### Character and string literals

 Parsing of string and character literals is done a bit differently than in Parsec.
-You have the single helper `charLiteral`, which parses a character literal.
+We have the single helper `charLiteral`, which parses a character literal.
 It *does not* parse surrounding quotes, because different languages may quote character literals differently.
-Purpose of this parser is to help with parsing of conventional escape sequences (literal character is parsed according to rules defined in Haskell report).
+The purpose of this parser is to help with parsing of conventional escape sequences (literal character is parsed according to rules defined in the Haskell report).

 ```haskell
 charLiteral :: Parser Char
 charLiteral = char '\'' *> charLiteral <* char '\''
 ```

-Use `charLiteral` to parse string literals.
+`charLiteral` can be also used to parse string literals.
 This is simplified version that will accept plain (not escaped) newlines in string literals (it's easy to make it conform to Haskell syntax, this is left as an exercise for the reader):

 ```haskell
 stringLiteral :: Parser String
 stringLiteral = char '"' >> manyTill L.charLiteral (char '"')
 ```

-I should note that in `charLiteral` we use built-in support for parsing of all the tricky combinations of characters.
-On the other hand Parsec re-implements the whole thing.
-Given that it mostly has no tests at all, I cannot tell for sure that it works.

 ### Numbers